If you’re wondering How Often Should You Feed a Bernedoodle, I will answer that question in this post.

 Wet dog food can ease the transition for a weaning puppy, but the prolonged feeding of wet foods (particularly canned versions) can lead to digestive problems.

-It is often because kibble tends to be less expensive, per pound, than other dog foods.
+It is often because kibble tends to be less expensive per pound than other dog foods.
 Kibble also typically lasts longer than raw or cooked food, so there is less potential for waste.

 If you choose this feeding method for your Bernedoodle, take some time to research and compare the various brands.
 Pay special attention to major recalls.

 These diets typically involve the preparation of human foods like liver, eggs, cottage cheese, sweet potatoes, chicken, and beef cuts.

-Should it be administered incorrectly, a raw or cooked diet can lead to serious nutrient deficiencies, which can lead to long-term and even life-threatening health problems for your Bernedoodle.
+Should it be administered incorrectly, a raw or cooked diet can lead to serious nutrient deficiencies.
+This can lead to long-term and even life-threatening health problems for your Bernedoodle.

 How Often Should You Feed a Bernedoodle?

-The only exception is when the pup is weaning (during their first three months of life).
+The only exception is when the pup is weaning (during its first three months).
 Grazing can be permitted during this stage to help them adjust to regular dog food.

-To minimize it, Bernedoodle puppies should be transitioned over to twice daily feedings once they reach six months of age.
+To minimize it, Bernedoodle puppies should be transitioned to twice-daily feedings once they reach six months of age.
 This schedule should be maintained throughout the rest of the dog’s life.

-Note that older senior dogs may sometimes need to return to grazing, as they may struggle to eat their entire serving in one sitting.
+Older senior dogs may sometimes need to return to grazing, as they may struggle to eat their entire serving in one sitting.
 Just be sure to watch your dog for excessive weight gain.

 How Much Food Does a Bernedoodle Need?

 Puppies can be especially prone to bone problems if permitted to gain weight too quickly, so watch them closely for any signs of excessive eating.

 Food charts indicate that toy and mini Bernedoodles may only need a modest amount of food (as little as 3/4 cup of kibble per day for 10 pounds and up to 1-1/3 cups per day for dogs weighing 20-pound dogs).